grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 2. To monitor CPU and memory
 3. To monitor the network

-For monitoring CPU and memory we recommend [htop](https://en.wikipedia.org/wiki/Htop).
+For monitoring CPU and memory usage from the command-line we recommend [htop](https://en.wikipedia.org/wiki/Htop) or [nmon](https://nmon.sourceforge.net/).
+For monitoring network usage, we recommend [iftop](https://en.wikipedia.org/wiki/Iftop).
-For monitoring network, we recommend [iftop](https://en.wikipedia.org/wiki/Iftop)
+If you prefer graphical applications, you can use your OS's system monitoring tool (e.g. GNOME System Monitor or Plasma System Monitor), or use a standalone tool like [SysMonTask](https://github.com/KrispyCamel4u/SysMonTask).

 Here's a screenshot of 3 terminal sessions showing k6, iftop and htop.
 ![k6 iftop htop](./images/large-scale-testing-3-terminals.png)